fluent-wallet/fluent-docs/eSpace/how-to/interact-with-smart-contracts.md

 ## Contract ABI

-In Ethereum, the [ABI specification](https://solidity.readthedocs.io/en/develop/abi-spec.html) is a way to encode the interface of a smart contract that's comprehensible to your user interface.
+In Conflux eSpace, the [ABI specification](https://solidity.readthedocs.io/en/develop/abi-spec.html) is a way to encode the interface of a smart contract that's comprehensible to your user interface.
 The ABI is an array of method-describing objects, and when you feed this and the address into a contract-abstraction library, the ABI tells those libraries about what methods to provide, and